Kirlovon/monokai-ghostty/README.md

 ## License

 > These themes are based on the original [Monokai Pro](https://monokai.pro/iterm) iTerm2 color schemes by [Monokai](https://monokai.com/).
-All rights to the original color schemes and the **Monokai Pro** trademark belong to original author.
+All rights to the original color schemes and the **Monokai Pro** trademark belong to the original author.

 The code and generated configurations are licensed under the MIT License _(see [LICENSE](./LICENSE) file)_